cherrrnikov/cherrrnikov/README.md

 # ✌🏻 Yo, my name is **Igor Chernikov**
 ## I'm a beginner *Front-End Developer* from Moscow
-   I have started study Front-End Developement at autumn of 2020 and I'm not going to stop!
+   I have started study Front-End Developement at autumn of 2020 and **I'm not going to stop!💀💀💀**
-## And I already own such technologies as:
+### And I already own such technologies as:
 ### You can check my blog [chera_web](https://www.instagram.com/chera_web/)
 ### Also, I'm already working on [kwork.ru](https://kwork.ru/user/cher_web), check my profile =)